mthh/contour-rs/README.md

 The API exposes:
-- an `IsoRingBuilder` struct, which computes isorings coordinates for a threshold value (-> returns a `Vec` of rings coordinates).
+- an `IsoRingBuilder` struct, which computes isorings coordinates for one threshold value (-> returns a `Vec` of rings coordinates).
 - a `ContourBuilder` struct, which computes isorings coordinates for a `Vec` of threshold values and transform them in `MultiPolygon`s (-> returns a `Vec` of GeoJSON Features).